Today

 1 Year

 The company's fundamentals are relatively stable.
-Its valuation is considered undervalued,and institutional recognition is very high.
+Its valuation is considered overvalued,and institutional recognition is very high.
 Over the past 30 days, multiple analysts have rated the company as a Hold.
-Despite a weak stock market performance, the company shows strong technicals.
+Despite an average stock market performance, the company shows strong technicals.
 The stock price is trading sideways between the support and resistance levels, making it suitable for range-bound swing trading.

 HSBC Holdings plc is a British universal bank and financial services group headquartered in London, England, maintaining historical and operational ties to East Asia alongside a multinational presence.
 As of September 2024, it ranks as the largest Europe-based bank by total assets, surpassing BNP Paribas, with assets amounting to US$3.098 trillion.
 This positions HSBC as the 7th largest bank globally, following Bank of America, and as the 3rd largest non-state-owned bank worldwide.